José de Zúñiga y la Cerda: Governor of Florida

 Zúñiga was governor of Florida from 1699 until 1706.
 In 1701, he appointed Juan de Ayala y Escobar as "visitador general" of Apalachee to investigate the terms of the peace that the native tribes there had made with other peoples, such as the towns of Apalachicola Province.
 During his administration he improved the castle (castillo) or fortress and the town defenses of St. Augustine, the capital of the province.
-In 1702 St. Augustine was besieged by English troops under Colonel Moore, who lacked heavy artillery to capture the fort.
+In 1702 St. Augustine was besieged by English troops under Colonel James Moore, who lacked heavy artillery to capture the fort.
 The siege resulted in the burning of the town outside the fort.
 Zúñiga y la Cerda ordered the remaining Spanish missions in Apalachee and Timucua Province to be moved closer together for defensive purposes.
 The English and their Indian allies fled with the arrival of a relief flotilla commanded by Esteban de Berroa and Capt.
 Lope de Solloso, leading a team of Galician recruits and militia troops from Havana.
 Zúñiga's term as governor of Florida ended on April 9, 1706.